VoidGeek/Dynamic-Deadline/README.md

 5. **Custom Priority Management**:

    - Use priority levels (`Low`, `Medium`, `High`) to organize tasks effectively.
-   - Custom field IDs for priorities are configurable via environment variables.
+   - Custom field IDs for priorities and extension processed are configurable via .env and .env.example

 6. **Error Handling**:

    - Centralized error handling for API failures and invalid requests.
-   - User-friendly error messages with proper HTTP status codes.
+   - User-friendly error messages with proper HTTP status codes with custom logs.